noorulghousiah/RaspberryPi5_DHT11/README.md

 To run this, you can run the "basicDHT11.py"

 BUT
-the library have some inaccuraries that make it run slower on Pi 4 and Pi 3.
+the library have some inaccuraries that cause the communication error between sensor and Raspberry Pi.
+This make the program have issue on Pi 4 and Pi 3.

 So, I edited the "dht11" library (the "__init__.py" file) and save it as another name ("dht11new").
 [I only editted the sleep function in the code.]